 CategoriesSomething for everybody

-The Meteoriks will be held for the eighth time in 2022 - and again, one important focus is the broad inclusion of both demomakers and -watchers by trying to have a very open process.
+The Meteoriks were held for the eighth time in 2022 - and again, one important focus was the broad inclusion of both demomakers and -watchers by trying to have a very open process.

-Like every year, everyone can apply to become a juror for the Meteoriks.
+Like every year, everyone could apply to become a juror for the Meteoriks.
 During a first phase all accepted jurors discussed the categories to hand out awards in this year.
-Following that, we will create juries for each category, consisting of three or more jurors, and these juries will look for the best work of 2021.
+Following that, we created juries for each category, consisting of three or more jurors, and these juries went to find the best work of 2021.